discretize/discretize-guides/builds/revenant/renegade/index.md

 <GridItem xs="12" sm="6">
 <Card title="Notes">
-Ideally you would want to do your burst rotation under the effect of <Effect name="Exposed"/> and while your <Skill name="Impossibleodds"/>.
+Ideally you would want to do your burst rotation under the effect of <Effect name="Exposed"/> and while your <Skill name="Impossibleodds"/> is up.
 This might not always be possible if you need to reserve energy for boons or in the case that your legend timings are off.

 With <Skill name="Legendary Demon Stance"/> you would want to use these abilities with <Skill name="Embrace the darkness"/> on.
 </Card>